todbot/blink1/docs/blink1-hid-commands.md

 ### Servertickle - `format: {0x01, 'D', on,th,tl,  st,0, 0 }`

-This command does not produce a return value
+This command does not produce a return value.

     - byte 0 = 0x01  (report_id)
     - byte 1 = 'D'   (command "servertickle")